aicostmanager/aicostmanager-python/docs/persistent_delivery.md

 `PersistentDelivery` provides a durable, thread based queue for sending usage information to the AICostManager `/track` endpoint.
 Messages are stored in a local SQLite database using write ahead logging so that they survive restarts and power loss.
-A background worker fetches queued messages and retries delivery with exponential backoff.
+A background worker fetches queued messages, bundles up to 100 at a time into a single request, and retries delivery with exponential backoff.

 ## Configuration